James Rauch

 James E. Rauch is an American economist.
 He is a professor emeritus in the Department of Economics at the University of California, San Diego.

 Rauch is most known for his research on international trade, economic growth, development economics, and urban economics.
 Among his authored works are his publications in academic journals, including the American Economic Review and the Quarterly Journal of Economics as well as books such as Networks and Markets and The Economics of the Middle East: A Comparative Approach.

-Rauch has served as the co-editor for the Journal of International Economics in 2001-2010.
+Rauch has served as the co-editor for the Journal of International Economics in 2001–2010.
 He is a Research Associate at the National Bureau of Economic Research and a fellow at the CESifo Research Network.

 Education

-Rauch completed his BA at Princeton University in 1980.
-He then went on to earn his MA in Economics from Yale University in 1982, followed by a PhD in economics from the same institution in 1985.
+Rauch completed a BA at Princeton University in 1980, followed at Yale University in economics by an MA in 1982 and a PhD in 1985.

 Career

 Rauch joined the State University of New York at Stony Brook, where he was a visiting assistant professor in the Department of Economics from 1985 to 1986.
 Following this, he joined the University of California as an assistant professor in the Department of Economics, a role he held from 1986 to 1992.
 He was promoted to associate professor at the same department, serving from 1992 to 1998, before being elevated to professor in 1998, a position he held until 2022.
 Since 2022, he has been a professor emeritus in the Department of Economics at the University of California, San Diego.

 Rauch served as chair of the Department of Economics at the University of California, San Diego from 2013 to 2016.